jacobDebrone/free-GPT3_Telegram_bot.py/README.md

 free chatgpt telegram bot
-Powered by free chatgpt API
+Powered by free chatgpt API with Text to speech Overview
-Overview

 This Python script implements a chatbot using the Telebot library for Telegram and the OpenAI GPT-3.5 Turbo model for natural language processing.
 The chatbot engages in conversations with users, processing their input and generating responses through a free chatgpt API.